cdorros/www/2016/oscon/index.md

 3. Set AWS credentials into environment variables (if not already done) `export AWS_ACCESS_KEY_ID='youraccesskeyid'`
 	`export AWS_SECRET_ACCESS_KEY='yoursecretkey'`

+	If you're using Windows, you can add these directly to the variables.tf file [see example here](https://www.terraform.io/docs/providers/aws/index.html). **Be careful though**, you don't want to check this into source control!
 4. Let's test out our AWS setup by building a plain Ubuntu 14.04 AMI
    ```packer validate -var-file=variables.json app.json```
    ```packer build -var-file=variables.json app.json```